Documentation

 First run

-If you are using MacOS and running an App for the first time, use right click on the "Watch my logs!" in the Applications folder and choose "Open" in context menu.
+Find the "Watch my logs!" in the Applications folder, right click on the app and choose "Open" in the context menu.

 Settings

-You can open App settings with right click on the main window contents, then choose "Preferences" in context menu.
+You can open settings window with right click on the main window, then choose "Preferences" in the context menu.

 • Select text editor to open when clicking on the file paths.
 The list of available editors: Atom, SublimeText, TextMate, PhpStorm, VS Code, VS Code Insiders.